Streamlining Workflows: Mastering PDF Form Field Automation and Data Extraction

 • iText: Another popular Java library (with a commercial license option), iText offers extensive features for PDF manipulation, including form automation and data extraction. iText is known for its advanced capabilities and support for various PDF standards.

 • PDFMiner: A Python library focused on extracting information from PDF documents.
 PDFMiner excels at parsing and analyzing PDF content, making it suitable for data extraction tasks, including form fields.
+It's primarily an extraction tool, so for filling, you'd likely pair it with another library.

 Choosing the right library depends on your specific needs, programming language preference, and budget.
 Open-source libraries like PDFBox and PDFMiner offer cost-effective solutions, while commercial options like iText provide dedicated support and advanced features.